Compressed Bayesian Tensor Regression: Introduction

-Given the scarcity of literature on random projection within the Bayesian tensor regression framework, we contribute to this framework in several ways.
-Specifically, in this paper we i) extend the higher-order count sketch (HCS) method in \cite{shi_higher-order_2019} and the projection technique in \cite{li_tec_2021} to the case of tensor predictors; ii) provide concentration inequalities for the proposed projection; iii) integrate the projection into a tensor regression framework; iv) prove posterior consistency for the proposed compressed tensor regression; v) propose a Monte Carlo sampling procedure for posterior approximation under different prior specifications.
+In this paper, we focus on tensor regression models, which have recently become popular across many fields for inference and statistical learning on multi-dimensional data \citep{zhou2013tensor,zhou2014regularized,guhaniyogi2017bayesian, billio_bayesian_2022, Billio02012024,luo2025bayesian,CASARIN2025105427}.
+We consider Bayesian scalar--on-tensor linear regressions, where dimensionality reduction is essential to reduce the number of parameters to estimate \citep{guhaniyogi2017bayesian,guhaniyogi2020bayesian}.
+In this sense, tensor decompositions have been used to extract factors from the covariate tensor or to parameterize the coefficient tensor in a hierarchical prior setting.
+However, when the number of covariates is so large that optimal factor extraction is infeasible, random projection offers a viable, easy-to-implement solution that provides strong theoretical guarantees for preserving the explanatory power of the covariates.

-Different tensor random projection strategies have been studied in the literature. \cite{rakhshan_tensorized_2020} proposed two types of tensorized random projections to map a mode-$d$ tensor into a $q \times 1$ vector: $\mathbb{R}^{p_1 \times \dots \times p_d} \rightarrow \mathbb{R}^q$, using low-rank random projection tensors constructed by Tensor Train \citep{oseledets2011tensor} or canonical polyadic (CP) representations such that each entry in $\mathbb{R}^q$ is computed from the inner product of a distinct random projection tensor and the tensor predictor. \cite{shi_higher-order_2019} proposed an HCS that reduces the dimension of the original tensor while still preserving the higher-order data structure.
-In particular, given a 3-order tensor $\mathcal{X} \in \mathbb{R}^{p_1\times p_2 \times p_3}$, consider MTS($\mathcal{X}$): $\mathbb{R}^{p_1\times p_2 \times p_3} \rightarrow \mathbb{R}^{q_1\times q_2 \times q_3}$, by taking the $n$-mode product along each mode of the tensor with a random hash matrix $H_m \in \mathbb{R}^{p_m \times q_m}, m = {1, 2, 3}$, where $q_1, q_2, q_3$ are much smaller than $p_1, p_2, p_3$.
-Their method is an extension of the count sketch \cite{charikar_finding_2004}.
-In a similar fashion, \cite{li_tec_2021} proposed a random projection of a tensor by exploiting its CP representation, where the random projection is performed by randomly projecting each margin from the CP decomposition to a lower dimension.
-In this paper, we extend the projection proposed by \cite{shi_higher-order_2019} and \cite{li_tec_2021} to general order tensors, also allowing simultaneously for different projection strategies.
-Some modes of the tensor are projected separately into a lower space, whereas other modes are projected jointly, thus allowing for a reduction in the number of modes.
-We also derive JL-type concentration inequalities for the proposed tensor projection.
+Different random projection strategies for tensors have been studied in the literature. \cite{rakhshan_tensorized_2020} proposed two types of tensorized random projections to map a mode-$d$ tensor to a $q$-dimensional vector using low-rank random projection tensors constructed by Tensor Train \citep{oseledets2011tensor} or canonical polyadic (CP) representations such that each entry in $\mathbb{R}^q$ is computed from the inner product of a distinct random projection tensor and the tensor predictor. \cite{shi_higher-order_2019} proposed a higher-order count sketch (HCS) that reduces the dimension of the original tensor while still preserving the higher-order data structure.
+Similarly, \cite{li_tec_2021} proposed a random projection of a tensor by exploiting its CP representation, where the random projection is performed by randomly projecting each margin from the CP decomposition to a lower dimension.